Tattva Bodha: to realise the divine

 Tattva means “thatness” referring to the state of the divine.
 Bodha means “realisation”.
 So, the text concerns “the realisation of the divine state”.

-The Tattva Bodha highlights four mental qualities whose cultivation leads to moksha, liberation from the suffering experienced in the material world:
+The Tattva Bodha highlights four mental qualities whose cultivation leads to moksha, liberation from the suffering experienced in the material world and realisation of one's true Self:

 - Viveka - discrimination